juspi07/GestorLaPrimera_Django/README.md

 ```
 python manage.py migrate
 ```
-When apply migrations, you have a initial data in database
+When apply migrations, you have a initial data in database, and admin account (user:admin, pw:1234)

 - Run the development server
 ```